 The new POAMA-2(M24) Seamless Multiweek to Seasonal Forecast System

-A new version, POAMA-2 (version M24) is now being run by Bureau operations in trial mode, with the expectation that it will replace POAMA-2 (version P24) in 2013.
-Experimental products from this version form the basis for the experimental products on this web site.
+A new version, POAMA-2 (version M24) is now being run by Bureau operations.
+This systems forms the basis for the Bureau operational El Nino forecasts and the monthly seasonal climate outlook, as well as a range of other products.
+In addition a suite of experimental products from this version form the basis for the experimental products on this web site.

 POAMA-2(M24) has several features that have led to significant improvements in skill on both multi-week and seasonal time scales.
 These include: